bbglab/bbgwiki/docs/Plots_and_scripts/Clustermap.md

   <img src="../assets/images/clustermap_01.png" alt="Clustermap_01" width="70%">
 </p>

-## Clustermap with multiple annotations
+## Heatmap with multiple annotations

 As shown in the following example, any extra annotation other than the first two can be added using the following function.